Gasoline and Oil

 How much electricity does it take to make a gallon of gasoline?
 We don't know - but here's one stab at it.
 Ballpark figures only, and NOT a supportable conclusion.
 The most important message to take away is that it is not trivial!
 This part of gasoline is ignored by the folks who are concerned about the big impact on our electrical grid if we were to suddenly shift all transportation from gasoline to electricity.

-To refine that gallon: 2.73 kWh additional energy.
+To refine that gallon: 2.73 kWh additional energy (maybe not all in the form of electricity*)

 Total: 12.39 kWh per gallon.